pinnace/burp-jwt-fuzzhelper-extension/README.md

 ### Tip: `\n`

-If you find you are not getting expected results, try appending a line break character, `\n`, to your key.
+If you find you are not getting expected results, try appending a line break character, `\n`, to your key (i.e. hit enter).

 ### Limitations